BRIDGES AND HIGHWAYS

 Location: Kenmore, Washington

-KBA is providing construction management and inspection services for this $28 million project that replaces the southbound bridge across the Sammamish River and constructs new sidewalk and bike facilities on the west side of the road between NE 170th St and NE 175th St. The project also includes new signals at NE 170th St and NE 175th St, new streetlighting, utility undergrounding, and new landscaping.
-The bridge provides the only route over the Sammamish River in Kenmore.
+KBA provided construction management and inspection services for this $28 million project that replaced the southbound bridge across the Sammamish River and constructed new sidewalk and bike facilities on the west side of the road between NE 170th St and NE 175th St. The project also included new signals at NE 170th St and NE 175th St, new streetlighting, utility undergrounding, and new landscaping.
+The bridge provided the only route over the Sammamish River in Kenmore.
 With an average daily traffic volume of 13,000 southbound vehicles, it is also the only north-south route into the City and provides access to SR 522, Kenmore City Hall, and the downtown business center.

 Peter Western Bridge Replacement